Organic Darjeeling Makaibari Estate 1st Flush Black Tea

-This organic loose tea from the 2016 first flush harvest is biodynamically farmed at the Makaibari estate in India's Darjeeling district.
-Established in 1859, Markaibari is the oldest estate in Darjeeling, where a strong commitment to sustainable farming prevails.
+This organic loose tea from the first flush harvest is biodynamically farmed at the Makaibari estate in India's Darjeeling district.
+Established in 1859, Makaibari is the oldest estate in Darjeeling, where a strong commitment to sustainable farming prevails.
 This Fair Trade Certified organic Indian tea is made from the celebrated first harvest of early Spring, called the "first flush."
-Its light, floral cup has a fragrance all its own, with nuances of green and black tea.
+Its distinctive citrusy cup has a fragrance all its own, with nuances of green and black tea.

-Our First Flush Darjeeling has a bright, lemony infusion with punchy astringency and classic first flush character.
-This year's first flush has additional notes of lime and honey that are balanced by the fruity notes of Muscat grape.
-We recommend infusing first flush Darjeeling organic black tea with a slightly lower water temperature and shorter steeping time than that of other black teas.
+Our 2022 harvest of First Flush Darjeeling delivers a vibrant infusion with lively astringency and classic first flush character.
+The luminous amber-colored liquor features a thicker mouthfeel than previous first flush production years, and offers notes of dried orange rind, lime zest and Muscat grape with an enticing aroma reminiscent of orange blossom.
+In contrast to the 2021 production year, our current lot is less green in color and flavor profile.
+To fully appreciate the delicate high notes, we recommend infusing first flush Darjeeling organic black tea with a slightly lower water temperature and shorter steeping time than that of other black teas.

 Ingredients: organic Indian black tea